matthewhanson/presentations/2019/foss4g-open-keynote.md

 <img src='assets/osgeo.png' />

 Notes:
+- government consumers, not contributors
 - Birth of the FOSS4G movement in that decade
 - OSGeo formed 2006
 - The first FOSS4Gs
-- Most Scientists and governments were users
-    - but a few were contributors and creators
-- Inception and rise of several important projects
+- Inception and rise of several important projects, still in use

 ---